autocontracts/lightstreams/white-paper.md

 ### Failure to report sales

-The lack of transparency by online platforms creates a lack of trust between the creators and owners of content and the plaforms.
-For example here have been the following cases where online platforms have failed to report sales or attribute royalites to owners:
+The lack of transparency by online platforms creates a lack of trust between the creators and owners of content and the platforms.
+For example here have been the following cases where online platforms have failed to report sales or attribute royalties to owners:
 - Spotify
 https://www.nytimes.com/2016/03/18/business/media/spotify-reaches-settlement-with-publishers-in-licensing-dispute.html
 - Amazon https://jeanettevaughan.wordpress.com/2012/09/28/do-amazon-and-createspace-rip-off-indie-publishers-with-failure-to-correctly-report-sales/
 - Facebook
 http://www.campaignlive.co.uk/article/rootzoo-sues-facebook-ad-click-dispute/920220

-### Lack of data provenance
+### Data provenance
 Online bookstores control the ownership, custody and storage of customer and sales data.
 This means that authors have less information about the consumers of their content than the online delivery platform.

-Due to the lack of data, an opportunity is lost by authors to connect with their readers, to gain feedback, develop insightful new ideas, and access a new sales channel to realse early dafts to interested fans.
+Due to the online bookstore acting at the intermediary and depriving the authors of customer data, an opportunity is lost for a deeper connection to be made between authors and their readership, to gain feedback and develop new ideas.

 ## Mission Statement

-LightStreams mission is to create a peer to peer marketplace for online content: books, music, movies and more.
-Where production, distribution and exchange of content is owned by the creators and regulated by the community, such that creators and fans can connect and share in a low cost, fair and open marketplace.
+Lightstreams mission is to create a peer to peer marketplace for the delivery of online digital content from digital books, music to movies.
+Where the network for distribution and exchange of content is owned by the creators and regulated by the community, such that creators and fans can connect and share in a low cost, fair and open marketplace.

 ## The Lightstream Token